Turin: Media

 After Alexandria, Madrid, New Delhi, Antwerp and Montreal, Turin was chosen by UNESCO as World Book Capital for the year 2006.
-The International Book Fair is one of the most important fairs of its kind in Europe.
+The International Book Fair is one of the most important fairs of its type in Europe.
 Turin is home to one of Italy's principal national newspapers, La Stampa, and the sports daily newspaper Tuttosport.
 The city is also served by other publications such as the Turin editions of La Repubblica, il Giornale, Leggo, City, Metro and E Polis.
 RAI has had a production centre in Turin since 1954.